 - By 2015 India is expected to have 237 million mobile internet “activated” connections.

-- 97 per cent of Indian phone market still is prepaid by volume
+- 97 per cent of the Indian phone market still is prepaid by volume

 Mobile App Stats in India

 - 100 million apps being downloaded in India every month

 - Nokia India alone claims 48 million app downloads from its Ovi store each month

 - The global app market is at $4.1 billion in 2009; set to hit $17.5 billion by the end of 2012

 - Most of the Indian domestic app market follows freemium model